Metacognition in Science EducationMetacognition in Science Education: A Teacher's Guide - educational concept illustration

 Researchers (e.g., White, 1998; Baird & Northfield, 1992) show reflection builds learning.
 Adding reflection to lab reports gives learners metacognitive practice.
 This method helps them understand science concepts better (e.g., Schön, 1983).

-This section should prompt students to reflect on their experimental design, data analysis, and conclusions.
+This section should prompt learners to reflect on their experimental design, data analysis, and conclusions.
 What challenges did they encounter?
 What surprised them?
 How could they improve the experiment next time?
-Encouraging students to critically analyse their own work reinforces the scientific process and creates a growth mindset.
+Encouraging learners to critically analyse their own work reinforces the scientific process and creates a growth mindset.

 Reflection questions spark metacognition.
 For example: "What was hard?" or "What surprised you?"
 Teachers prompt reflection, helping learners see gaps (Flavell, 1979).
 Learners then identify areas needing improvement (Nelson & Narens, 1990).